-Principle 5 - To enhance the public realm through traffic management and transport interventions.
-CMATS endorses and builds upon the Cork City Centre Movement Strategy that seeks to managed and restrict through traffic in the city centre.
+To enhance the public realm through traffic management and transport interventions.
+CMATS endorses and builds upon the Cork City Centre Movement Strategy that seeks to manage and restrict through traffic in the City Centre.

 Further public realm improvements to the city centre, its suburban areas, Metropolitan town centres, Urban Expansion Areas and connections to public transport stops will be realised through the adoption of the Design Manual for Urban Roads and Streets principles.
+Accessibility will also be a key consideration during public realm and public transport improvements.

-Principle 6 - To increase public transport capacity and frequencies where needed to achieve the strategy outcomes.
+To increase public transport capacity and frequencies where needed to achieve the strategy outcomes.